 Rebus Training will work to protect and take action to protect all learners from extremist and violent views in the same way that we have undertaken to safeguard learners who come under our jurisdiction, this is made clear through the induction process as learners join Rebus Training.
 Most people, even those that hold radical views do not become involved in extremism, however they can be at risk from messages of extremism from family members, friends or with direct contact with extremist groups or organisations.
-It is believed that 90% of the radicalisation process happens online.

 If a person is put at risk they could be drawn into criminal activity and this has the potential to cause significant harm.
 If an individual is in face to face or online contact with extremist groups, a clever groomer exercises empathy to encourage the victim to speak their grievances and explain why they feel disenchanted with society, ultimately giving the groomer the information they need to manipulate the victim.
 Safeguarding and protecting these vulnerable people is the key to preventing radicalisation.

-The following indicators have been identified as Risk Factors promoting vulnerability
+The following indicators have been identified as risk factors promoting vulnerability: